odlp/jet_black/README.md

 [RSpec]: http://rspec.info/

 - Each session takes place within a unique temporary directory, outside the project
-- Synchronously [run commands](#running-commands) then write assertions on the:
+- Synchronously [run commands](#running-commands) then write assertions on:
-  - `stdout` / `stderr` content
+  - The `stdout` / `stderr` content
-  - exit status of the process
+  - The exit status of the process
-- Conveniently manipulate files in the temporary directory:
+- Manipulate files in the temporary directory:
   - [Create files](#file-manipulation)
   - [Create executable files](#file-manipulation)
   - [Append content to files](#file-manipulation)
   - [Copy fixture files](#copying-fixture-files) from your project
-- Modify the environment without modifying the parent test process:
+- Modify the environment without changing the parent test process:
   - [Override environment variables](#environment-variable-overrides)
   - [Escape the current Bundler context](#clean-bundler-environment)
   - [Adjust `$PATH`](#path-prefix) to include your executable / Subject Under Test
 - [RSpec matchers](#rspec-matchers) (optional)

 The temporary directory is discarded after each spec.
 This means you can write & modify files and run commands (like `git init`) without worrying about tidying up after or impacting your actual project.

 ## Setup